 EXPERIMENTAL RESULTS AND DISCUSSION

-First, some validation experiments have been made.
+First, some validation experiments were conducted.
 Figure 7 shows the recovered 2.5D plot from a metallic specimen (2.5 cm × 2.5 cm) with a step of 50 μm in height.
-Specimen realized by means of grinding machine.
-A comparison between conventional direct contact measurement and optical results shows that the maximum discrepancy is about 2 μm.
+The specimen was realised by means of a grinding machine.
+A comparison between the conventional direct contact measurement and the optical results shows that the maximum discrepancy is about 2 μm.